Ohranj/Vehicle-expenses-tracker/client/README.md

-Add a total cost to expenses table - display on vehicle table?
+Add a total cost for vehicles expenses

 existing demo account: